7Block Labs

 4) Decouple proving with a “prover fabric” that can burst capacity

-Future throughput comes from three levers: larger batches, faster provers, and parallel proof markets.
-Build a “prover fabric” abstraction with these properties:
+The future of throughput really depends on three main things: larger batches, faster provers, and parallel proof markets.
+We need to come up with a “prover fabric” abstraction that has these key qualities:

-• Track “proof seconds per block” and “proofs in queue.”
-Feed your autoscaler when queue depth exceeds N blocks or P95 proof latency exceeds your finality SLO.
+Make sure to keep an eye on "proof seconds per block" and "proofs in queue."
+"This information is super important for your autoscaler, especially when the queue depth exceeds N blocks or if you notice your P95 latency starting to climb above your finality SLO.
+Keep an eye on these metrics--they can really make a difference!"

 5) Make your proof frequency elastic (without changing your state model)